 Of course, this is easier said than done.
 But know that one in three employees report being chronically stressed at work, which means an increased likelihood of mental health problems and diminished quality of work.
 It’s worth noting that companies that focus on the psychological well-being of employees have turnover rates that are less than a third of the national average.

 So consider implementing in-house programs that support work-life balance, such as flex work time, sponsoring outside-of-work activities, parental leave, “no emails past work hours” policies, and more.
 We live in a digital world where work follows us home; it can be up to the employer to set boundaries around when employees should spend time on themselves, so they can come back to work energized.

-Incorporating Mental Health Practices Every Day
+Incorporating Mental Health in the Workplace Every Day

 Realistically, work-induced stress won’t completely disappear.
 Instead of trying to rid of it, companies can guide employees in developing healthy daily routines that enable them to reach their physical and mental wellness goals.

 In the long run, implementing an effective employee wellness program allows companies to engage employees to produce the best work possible.
 And remember: leadership sets the tone.
 Try to curb leadership from sending emails on weekends or after work hours, and encourage the C-suite to take their full lunch breaks.
 Push leadership to regularly hit the gym; employees will follow suit.